valekhz/m4b-converter/README.md

       --pipe-wav            pipe wav to encoder
-      --skip-encoding       do not encode audio (keep as .mp4) --no-mp4v2            use ffmpeg to retrieve chapters (not recommended) --debug               output debug messages and save to m4b.log
+      --skip-encoding       do not encode audio (keep as .mp4) --no-mp4v2            use ffmpeg to retrieve chapters (not recommended) --debug               output debug messages and save to log file

 #### Chapter filenames

-You can customize the chapter filenames with `--custom-name "STR"` where STR is a valid python [format string](http://docs.python.org/library/stdtypes.html#string-formatting-operations).
+You can customize the chapter filenames with `--custom-name "STR"` where `STR` is a valid python [format string](http://docs.python.org/library/stdtypes.html#string-formatting-operations).

 Default ("My Title.mp3"):